MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/network.md

 1. Open your [MyAnalytics dashboard](https://myanalytics.microsoft.com), and then select **Network**.
 2. In the **Important people** section, select **Show all**.
-3. In the person’s card, select the star to remove them from your important list.
+3. In the person’s card, select the star to remove them from the list.

 ## About the metrics